 Public trips from Kyoto and other cities are available but you will pay a premium

-After getting to the main village I recommend stopping at Konpondaito Pagoda, The Garan and nearby buildings.
+After getting to the main village I recommend stopping at Konpondaito Pagoda, The Garan, and nearby buildings.
 You can explore the living quarters of monks and even taste some local green or ginger tea.
 When walking around these historic buildings you’ll find intricate screens and beautiful designs.
-Many of these have accompanying signs that say “no photos” so you’ve gotta check them out yourself.
+Many of these have accompanying signs that say “no photos”so you’ve gotta check them out yourself.
+In this Koyasan Japan Guide, I have mentioned some really interesting recommendations for.
+Therefore, to get the unforgettable experience, do not miss anything.

 One of my favorite parts of this group of temples was the zen rock garden.
 I had seen one at the Yuushien Japanese Garden but this was much more peaceful tucked away in the mountains.
 Quiet and solitude embraced nature throughout this sanctuary.
 For me this experience of walking through these halls made me think about what it would be like 1200 years ago living a peaceful life in the mountains.